Teach North Korean Refugees

 You can donate via PayPal, the TNKR fund or the TNKR bank account.

-North Korean refugee Jihyun Park: "One program that gave me hope was Teach North Korean Refugees in Seoul.
+Stepping Stones co-founder North Korean refugee Jihyun Park says: "One program that gave me hope was Teach North Korean Refugees in Seoul.
 I am proud to have been a student and now to be collaborating with it to bring more opportunities to refugees in the UK and around the world."

-Here's a Korea Times column by TNKR co-founder Casey Lartigue explaining how this project started.
+Here's a Korea Times column by TNKR co-founder Casey Lartigue explaining how this project began.

 Please help our effort to help NK refugees in the UK by making a donation.
 Other donation options including direct donations to the TNKR bank account, PayPal, 501(c)3 deductions, CMS and others are here.